-maintained by the Company in accordance with the terms and conditions governing such plans (together, the "Accrued Amounts").
+before the date of termination, and (iii) any vested amounts under employee benefit plans sponsored or maintained by the Company in accordance with the terms and conditions governing such plans (together, the "Accrued Amounts").
 Any outstanding equity awards will be treated in accordance with the terms of the applicable award or plan.

 Termination without cause or for good reason.
-If, during the term, the executive's employment is terminated by the Company without "cause" or by the executive for "good reason" (as such terms are defined in the Employment Agreement), then the Company will pay, in a lump sum cash payment, the Accrued Amounts, plus (i) severance in an amount equal to the product obtained by multiplying (A) 1.5 times (B) the average (mean) of the combined base salary and cash bonus received during each of the two (2) completed fiscal years preceding the date of termination, payable in monthly installments over an eighteen-month period, and subject to ongoing compliance with certain restrictive covenants, (ii) health insurance premiums for eighteen months, and (iii) up to \$10,000 in reimbursement for outplacement services.
+If, during the term, the NEO's employment is terminated by the Company without "cause" or by the NEO for "good reason" (as such terms are defined in the Employment Agreement), then the Company will pay, in a lump sum cash payment, the Accrued Amounts, plus (i) severance in an amount equal to the product obtained by multiplying (A) 1.5 times (B) the average (mean) of the combined base salary and cash bonus received during each of the two (2) completed fiscal years preceding the date of termination, payable in monthly installments over an eighteen-month period, and subject to nogeing compliance with certain restrictive covenants, (ii) health insurance premiums for eighteen months, and (iii) up to \$10,000 in reimbursement for outplacement services.
 Any outstanding equity awards will be treated in accordance with the terms of the applicable award or plan.